-Patient can apply creams, gels, and solutions (prescribed by health care provider)
+The patient can apply creams, gels, and solutions (prescribed by a healthcare provider)

-A health care provider can burn them off with trichloroacetic acid or bichloroacetic acid
+- burn them off with trichloroacetic acid or bi-chloroacetic acid

-A health care provider can cut off the warts using a scalpel, scissors, curette or electro-surgery
+- cut off warts using a scalpel, scissors, curette or electro-surgery

-All of these options may take multiple treatments to completely remove warts.
+All of these options may take multiple treatments to obliterate warts.

 Cancer-causing HPV can be monitored in females through regular Pap tests, but there is no specific treatment to eliminate HPV from the body.
-If the HPV causes abnormal cells to form, a health care provider will likely remove the cells and biopsy them.
-Depending on the type of abnormalities, the provider may recommend a colposcopy (a special exam that magnifies the walls of the vagina and cervix) or LEEP (a procedure to remove the abnormal cells before they can cause cancer.
+If the HPV causes abnormal cells to form, a healthcare provider will likely remove the cells and biopsy them.
+Depending on the type of abnormalities, the provider may recommend a colposcopy (a particular exam that magnifies the vagina and cervix) or LEEP (a procedure to remove the abnormal cells before they can cause cancer).

 Prevention of HPV